Teach Anywhere

 MS Teams

-- Microsoft Teams is now integrated in Canvas!
+- Microsoft Teams is now integrated into Canvas!
 Microsoft Teams is a great option for synchronous virtual meetings and communication with your students.
 The following C&IT Knowledge Base articles will help you get started.

 For classes that are centered around discussions rather than lectures, you may want to focus your efforts on setting up effective discussion boards and prompts, as well as other active learning strategies.
 Please see the tab below for those resources.